zalando-stups/java-sproc-wrapper/README.md

 Type Mapping
 ------------

-SprocWrapper provides an efficient and easy-to-use mechanism for translating values from database to Java objects and vice-versa.
+SProcWrapper provides an efficient and easy-to-use mechanism for translating values from database to Java objects and vice-versa.
 It allows us to map not only primitive types, but also complex types (Java domain objects).

 Here are some examples!